 Dental Implants

-A dental implant is a titanium post that is surgically implanted into the jawbone beneath the gum line.
-This titanium post will act as the tooth root providing a strong foundation for a replacement tooth.
+A dental implant is a titanium post surgically implanted into the jawbone beneath the gum line.
+This titanium post will act as the tooth root, providing a strong foundation for a replacement tooth.
 Dental implants are considered the gold standard for replacing single or multiple missing teeth or to secure dentures and dental bridges.
+Implants are a stable, permanent solution for patients missing one or more teeth.

-Dentures & Partials
+Dentures and Partials

-Professionally crafted full and partial dentures replace an upper or lower row of lost teeth.
-Dentures rebuild the tooth structure and are color-matched to teeth for a brighter but natural look.
 Whether you benefit from full or partial dentures, both offer benefits.
 They improve the function of one’s bite, support bone retention, and help to prevent gum recession.
 Restoring lost teeth with dentures provides a more stable foundation for the mouth.

 Gum Disease Treatment